Skip to main contentSkip to navigation

 Published March 8, 2026

-Updated March 8, 2026
+Updated April 9, 2026

 Hard drive platters store data as patterns of magnetic polarity on a thin cobalt-chromium-platinum alloy coating.
 Each bit is represented by a tiny magnetic domain whose north-south orientation encodes a 1 or 0.
 The read/write heads detect and alter these orientations as they fly nanometers above the spinning platter surface.
 A single modern platter can hold over 1 TB of data across billions of magnetic domains packed into concentric tracks.
+Platter integrity is what every stage of our hard drive data recovery workflow is built to preserve.

 Magnetic Domains and Bit Encoding